canne16/improved-broccoli/README.md

 To execute the physics demos:
 1. Clone the repository.
 2. Navigate to the project directory.
-3. Enter the "dvizh_ok" directory.
+3. Enter the `dvizh_ok` directory.
 4. Run the make command.
-5. Execute the physic_demo.py script.
+5. Execute the `physic_demo.py` script (you can use `physics_demo.py --help` for more info).

 ## Running the Game

 To set up and run the game:
-1. Modify the IP address in the server/server.c file to match your local IP address.
+1. Modify the IP address in the `server/server.c` file to match your local IP address (Yes, that' stupid).
-2. Run make in the root directory of the repository.
+2. Run `make` in the root directory of the repository.
-3. Execute the start.sh script.
+3. Execute the `start.sh` script.
-4. Launch the clients using player/player.py.
+4. Launch the clients using `player/player.py`.

-## Creating Games
+## Creating your own multiplayer Games

 Game scripts are structured around two main functions:
-- set_pos(): Used for initial game setup.
+- `set_pos()`: Used for initial game setup.
-- translate(): Translates key presses into commands for dvizh_ok.
+- `translate()`: Translates key presses into commands for dvizh_ok.
 Refer to server/game.lua for a sample script.

 ### dvizh_ok Commands

-Various commands are available to manipulate circles and boundaries within the simulation:
+Various commands are available to manipulate circles and boundaries within the simulation (check `dvizh_ok/main.c` source file for more info):
 - Create and delete circles and boundaries.
 - Modify collision types between circles and sections.
 - Adjust properties like mass, size, position, and velocity of circles.